 - Gotemba Trail – This is the least developed and longest trail.

 - Fujinomiya Trail – This is the shortest trail.
 You will hike up and down the same way as well.

 WHEN TO GO TO MT.
 FUJI

 - Mt.
 Fuji is only open for hiking between July and September.

-- While there is off-season hiking, you need special permission, and it is typically between September to October.
+- While there is off-season hiking, you need special permission, and it is typically from September to October.

 - The rest of the year is too perilous.

 Note, these stops don’t operate during the winter.

 - Shinjuku ⇒ Kawaguchiko: 1 hour, 45 minutes